stepanblyschak/SONiC/doc/wjh/What-Just-Happend-in-SONiC.md

 PROPOSED ACTION : proposed action message (if there is);
 ```

-SONiC has to provide a default CSV.
-Default CSV will be built into image and put under /etc/sonic/wjh/.
+SONiC has to provide a default CSV/XML.
+Default CSV/XML will be built into image and put under /etc/sonic/wjh/.
 The path /etc/sonic is mapped to every container in RO mode, so WJH daemon will be able read it.

 ## WJH and debug counters